A PDF with the following questions and answers about the Saint Louis University Prison Education Program is also available for download.

 In addition to this feedback, we evaluate our courses on both an individual and degree level in order to ensure that we are providing high-quality, meaningful programming catered to the needs of our students.

 In keeping with our goal of being a mentor to other higher education institutions, members of our executive team consistently speak at conferences for and publish academic projects related to prison higher education.
-Our director is actively engaged in the formation of a national organization for higher education in prison.
-We are always working to raise funds to expand our work and hope to have the resources to start another cohort of students in 2018.
+Our director is actively engaged in the formation of a consortium for college-in-prison programs at Jesuit colleges and universities.
+We are always working to raise funds to expand our work and hope to have the resources to start another cohort of students.